Event Highlights

 THE ILLUSTRATORS CAFÉ

-Meeting with the Jury & Prize giving Ceremony of the "Chinese Excellence in Children’s Illustration 2025" exhibition, that showcases the best contemporary Chinese illustrators selected each year by a different Jury of leading Chinese and international experts, to present them to the international publishing community at the Bologna Children’s Book Fair.
-The exhibition 2025 (HALL 30, B46-C33) and the catalogue feature the 19 artists selected by the Jury, including the winner.
+Meeting with the jury and the awards ceremony of "Chinese Excellence in Children's Illustration 2026," an exhibition presenting the best contemporary Chinese illustrators selected each year by a different jury composed of Chinese and international experts, to present them to the international publishing community of the Bologna Children's Book Fair.
+The 2026 exhibition (Hall 30 B46-C45) and the catalog feature the 20 artists selected by the jury, including 2 winners.

 Bologna Children's Book Fair, China South Publishing & MediaGroup, Sìdee Cultural Communication